boof/vagrant.sh/README.md

 TODOs
 -----

-- test if request works as expected
+- keep the documentation up to date...
-- complete the documentation
+- apt-install only if has fails